oaworks/oa-works/about/index.md

 ## Hi, we’re so glad you’re here 👋

-Society’s informational (and environmental, political) ecosystems are collapsing.
-The answers to those problems are paywalled, and most people around the world aren’t even able to share what they know.
+We’re working for a world where our systems for sharing knowledge reduce inequality, protect human rights, and feel kinder.
+That starts with opening up how we share research.
+We want to make publishing fair, free, and open while rewriting the rules to include people too often marginalized.

-We’re working with libraries, scholars, educators, and the people who fund them to change that.
-To make sure that academic papers and the research that supports them can be read openly, used easily, and published freely.
-To make sure that how we share information together is rooted in justice and kindness.
+At OA.Works, we’re partnered with libraries, scholars, educators, and the people who fund them so that research is read openly, used easily, and published freely.
+We need to anchor information dissemination in the pursuit of justice and in the service of kindness.

-Recently, we’ve built tools like ShareYourPaper.org that makes it simple to freely and legally unlock papers from behind paywalls.
-We’ve helped build a new global network of libraries sharing knowledge freely during COVID through RSCVD.
-Our tools like InstantILL and Open Access Button support libraries and researchers in accessing the research they need without a steep price tag.
-They’ve been used millions of times, across the world.
+We build tools like ShareYourPaper.org that make it simple to freely and legally unlock papers from behind paywalls.
+We helped create a global network of libraries sharing knowledge freely during COVID through RSCVD.
+Our tools like InstantILL and Open Access Button support reading research without a steep price tag.
+In the past decade our products have been used millions of times, across the world.

-OA.Works was founded in 2013 in reaction to an obsolete scholarly publishing landscape.
-But today, behind our work is our small but dedicated team, trusted partners, leading funders, and a strong set of values.
+We founded OA.Works in 2013 as students in reaction to a corporatized and locked down scholarly publishing landscape.
+Today, our work is driven by a dedicated and expert team, supported by generous funding, and committed to a strong set of values that keep us driven towards our goal.

-We’re OA.Works, and that’s our job--to make Open Access Work.
+We’re OA.Works.
+And, forgive us for this, but.
+We want Open Access works, we believe Open Access works, and we’re working to make Open Access work by building Open Access works that just work at our virtual works.